 - 2 How to Diagnose Kodi Buffering Issues

-- 3 Use a VPN to Stop ISP Throttling and Fix Kodi Buffering
+- 3 Stop ISP Throttling and Fix Kodi Buffering, With a VPN

 - 4 Adjust Your Kodi Settings to Stop Buffering